Neuro-Ophthalmology Fellowship

 The neuro-ophthalmology fellowship at MSU is typically a one year curriculum.
 A second year is possible in special circumstances.
 Individuals selected to this fellowship are appointed within the University system allowing the fellow an opportunity to participate in a Big Ten university at all levels.
 The fellowship was initiated in the mid-1980s.
 This unit has been fortunate to attract fellows from throughout the United States and all over the world.
 We try to select one neurologist and one ophthalmologist per year.

-Faculty in the unit include David I. Kaufman, D.O., Lina Nagia, D.O. and Sunita Yedavally, D.O.
+Faculty in the unit include David I. Kaufman, D.O., Ronel Santos, M.D. and Sunita Yedavally, D.O.
 Dr. Kaufman has a visual electrophysiology laboratory consisting of visual evoked potentials, flash ERGs and pattern ERGs.
 The successful candidate has an opportunity to participate in these clinical research laboratories if they choose in addition to their regular duties.
 Fellows will have an opportunity to witness "cutting edge" clinical research at the national level.
 An affiliation with an active MRI unit is also available in which we do ongoing research in MRA and functional MRI.

 Lina Nagia, DO, Nathan Lambert-Cheatham, DO, Nate Pasmanter, DO, PhD, and David Kaufman, DO